serverlessworkflow/specification/comparisons/comparison-google-cloud-workflows.md

 #### Notes

-Serverless Workflow defines [reusable retry definitions](../specification.md#Defining-Retries) which can be referenced by one or many error definitions in states.
+Serverless Workflow defines [reusable retry definitions](../specification.md#Defining-Retries) which can be referenced by state actions.
+By default with Serverless workflow all actions are retried.
+You can however reference a defined retry policy to perform specific retries on actions.
+If the error persists after defined retry attempts logic, the workflow state can handle the error with its onErrors property.

 Google Workflow seems to reference the error handlers in the "retry" statement as an expression/variable.

 ### Sub Workflows